PostHog/meta/requests-for-comments/2022-11-07-inserter-service.md

 - [ ] Routes rows to the correct ClickHouse instance based on `team_id`
 - [ ] Dynamically load the ClickHouse instance details (hostname, port, credentials) for `team_id`
 - [ ] We improve the guarantees of messages on the data bus for typing and serialization and deserialization efficiency (Protobuf and co)
+- [ ] Needs to be able to be paused via API to support Async Migrations
+- [ ] Extremely granular control over how we route messages depending on the error
+- [ ] Sentry is notified of errors with all of the context
+- [ ] Exponential backoff for `too many parts` errors as well as other categories of errors
+- [ ] Failsafe send messages to DLQ

 ## Non Goals